 Of course, no one is ready for flying cars quite yet.
-There’s no infrastructure to support them, and regulations are needed to govern their use (like personal drones, but a thousand times worse).
-You won’t find the first commercial VTOLs at a dealership, instead they’ll be taxi services built to shuttle people from one part of a city to another.
+There’s no infrastructure to support them, and regulations are needed to govern their use (like personal drones, but 1,000 times worse).
+You won’t find the first vertical take-off and landing (VTOL) vehicles at a dealership.
+They’ll be part of taxi services created to shuttle people from one part of a city to another.

 Uber’s VTOL taxis

 Of all the VTOL taxi projects, Uber’s is the biggest so far.
-The company targets 2023 as the year its services will first become commercially available, but we could see the first Uber Air taxies as soon as next year.
+The company targets 2023 as the year its service will first become commercially available, but we could see the first Uber Air taxis as soon as next year.

 Uber’s had its eyes on air travel as early as 2016, and last year it committed to offering the first tests in Dallas, Los Angeles, and Dubai in 2020.
 The planned crafts look kind of like a modern miniaturized version of a turboprop plane, but with a key difference: They will take off and land from massive skyports placed throughout the cities they serve.
 Each plane will be capable of a speed of 150 mph and a range of about 60 miles on non-reserve power with one pilot and four passengers on board, and run completely on electric power using an automated system (although the pilot can take control in case of an issue).

-Also cognizant of the footprint of the massive skyports necessary to take this to scale (Uber expects 1,000 landings an hour), Uber is tapping top architects to design densely packed structures on plots of land as small as 1-2 acres.
+Also cognizant of the footprint of the massive skyports necessary to take this to scale (executives expect 1,000 landings an hour), Uber is tapping top architects to design densely packed structures on plots of land as small as 1-2 acres.

 Uber’s expansion is important because it gives us a good idea of the challenges involved in adopting flying cars around the world.
 For example, personal VTOLs just don’t function dependably in a city with lots of harsh weather, so Uber is limited to choosing cities with very mild conditions and little rain for safety reasons, as well as cities with the right shape and metro areas for air taxis.
 Uber also needs real estate partners and friendly governments so it can work through all the associated regulations.
 Since Uber’s ideal taxis will be electric in nature, the company also needs a very reliable, scalable electrical grid to work with.
 These requirements add up quickly, and show how much work these flying car entrepreneurs have ahead of them.

 AeroMobil, based in Slovakia, is determined to making a functioning flying car.
-They are on their fourth prototype, so you know they aren’t joking.
-All the prototypes are loosely known as the “AeroMobil” and the first of the cars should ship to private owners in 2020.
+It’s on its fourth prototype, so you know it isn’t joking.
+All the prototypes are loosely known as the AeroMobil, and the first of the cars should ship to private owners in 2020.

 In early 2018, the Vahana prototype had its first successful full-scale flight test.
 It wasn’t much — the 20-foot aircraft simply rose 16 feet into the air, and stayed there for 53 seconds.
 However, it did this entirely with the autopilot technology.
 Airbus has flown about 50 test flights since, and says its on track for a 2020 debut.